- What is pre-foreclosure?

 - How do I Export to Excel?

-From the Format Section at the bottom of the Sort and Select page click on
+SEE VIDEO IN VIDEO TUTORIALS - From the Format Section at the bottom of the Sort and Select page click on

 Customized Format, Click on Spreadsheet Layout, Number the fields in the